How to Improve Self-Awareness

 <div id="three">

-When we better understand ourselves, we are primed for optimum performance as a leader, team member or simply become a better person.
+When we better understand ourselves, we are primed for optimum performance as a leader, team member, or simply to become a better person.

-Self-awareness brings out objective perspectives, and we improve in the following ways:
+Self-awareness helps us connect with an objective perspective to help us improve in the following ways:

-We better anticipate our reaction: understanding your trigger points makes you avoid situations that can lead to misunderstanding.
+We better anticipate our reactions.
+Understanding your trigger points makes you avoid situations that can lead to misunderstanding.

-It Boosts Self-confidence: Understanding who you are makes it easy to be self-confident.
-As a result, you will be decisive, not fear articulating your position, and be assertive when a situation demands.
+It boosts self-confidence.
+Understanding who you are makes it easy to be self-confident.
+As a result, you will be decisive, not afraid of articulating your position, and assertive when a situation demands it.

-It boosts Mental Health: Self-awareness is a crucial aspect of mental health.
-As you shine a light on yourself, you understand which thoughts and situations are comfortable and trigger you.
-For example, you will learn that it is okay not to be okay, avoid problems, or prepare for unsettling situations.
+It boosts mental health.
+Self-awareness is a crucial aspect of mental health.
+As you shine a light on yourself, you understand which thoughts and situations are comfortable and which trigger you.
+For example, you will learn that it is okay not to be okay, how to avoid problems, or to prepare for unsettling situations.

-It boosts our leadership skills: Self-aware leaders are better leaders.
-This is because they understand where their strength and vulnerability lie.
-This way, they can enhance their skills and seek help where they have a challenge.
+It boosts our leadership skills.
+Self-aware leaders are better leaders.
+This is because they understand where their strengths and vulnerability lie.
+This way, they can enhance their skills and seek help where they face challenges.

 We become better leaders.
 When we boost self-awareness, we become better leaders as we can manage varied emotions and develop an environment where team members can focus on goals.
 This way, we can effect change in the workplace.

 We better set boundaries.
-Self-awareness makes us better at setting boundaries as we understand our own strengths and personal values that we cannot compromise.
-For example, will not "always be available" for tasks.
+Self-awareness makes us better at setting boundaries as we understand our own strengths and personal values, including where we cannot compromise.
+For example, we will not "always be available" for tasks.
 This assists in better time management and more free time to allocate to your interests.

 <div id="four">

-Building self-awareness often starts with self-knowledge of what to look for.
-From here, you can develop strategies for personal development and how best to cultivate self-awareness.
+Building self-awareness often starts with self-knowledge.
+From here, you can develop strategies for personal development, including how best to cultivate self-awareness.
 According to mental health experts, here is what you need to watch out for:

 You are the know-it-all type.
 If you find yourself in the workplace having an opinion on everything or constantly arguing your views as the correct position, you lack self-awareness.